-I haven’t mentioned engineering management yet.
-It’s a role that focused on the people management of engineers.
-It’s often (but not always) non-technical so other team members can really focus on the technical aspect of the job.
+I haven't mentioned engineering management yet.
+It’s a role that focuses on the people management of engineers.
+It’s often (but not always) non-technical, so other team members can focus on the job's technical aspect.

 This is often coupled with technical leads handling the oversight of the developers from an engineering perspective.
 This is how many larger companies organize their teams.
 It allows deeply technical people to continue to focus on what they do best.
 The people management responsibilities are then shifted to others with a different skill set.

 Of course, a technical engineering manager is a major asset to the team since they’ll be able to better manage the developers.
-Many engineering managers start off as individual contributors but migrate to the more people and process oriented side of the business.
+Many engineering managers start as individual contributors but migrate to the business's more people and process-oriented side.